Updated on 14th March 2022

-Bali is an uber-trendy option for the Instagram crowd right now, and as a destination is experiencing something of a renaissance.
+Bali is an uber-trendy option for the Instagram and digital nomad crowds right now, and as a destination is experiencing something of a renaissance.
 And I get it.
 Great food, trendy bars, the health and wellness scene… It has a lot to offer.
 The international jetsetters of the world more often than not have Bali on their hit lists.

 Yet in Australia, Bali is often seen as a bit… ordinary.
 It’s cheap and quick to get to, and Australians have been making their holidays there for decades.
 Given the ease with which it can be done, it’s a great option for those with the limited means to choose another destination.
 As such, many other Australians will now turn their noses up at Bali, saying it’s “too bogan”.

 I was once one of these people to an extent.
 The sports bars of Kuta filled to the brim with drunk yobbos do absolutely nothing for me.
 The schoolies crowd is even worse.
 I loathe the fact that this scene has given Australians a bad name in Bali.
 But things are starting to turn around; there are positives to all of this.
 No, really.

 The thing is, with such an influx of Aussie tourists and now expats, Bali has become a brilliant option for families with young children.
 I know to some extent it always has been, but in 2022 Bali has absolutely everything you need to have a safe, fun holiday with even the littlest of travellers.
 Here’s why.

 Just a note: this post contains affiliate links.
 If you click through and book a hotel or tour, I earn a small commission at no cost to you.